Nagendra1997/mesibo-documentation/livestreaming.md

 Mesibo APIs for conferencing, simply extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).
 So, there is absolutely no need to learn anything additional or restructure your applicaton.

-If you are not already familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
+If you are not familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
 Feel free to skip ahead if you are already familiar with group messaging.

 ## Group Messaging
 Mesibo allows you to create groups having a set of users as group members.
 Once you create a group, you can send messages to the group, and all the group members will receive the messages.
 To set up a group with Mesibo APIs you follow the steps below: